-Cognitive Decline Is Possible
+Cognitive Health May Decline

 People who experience loneliness can contribute to a decline in cognitive health.
 A cognitive decline is the worsening or increased frequency of memory loss and confusion.
 If you notice your senior loved one is acting differently or becoming forgetful, start looking into senior care options to keep a close eye on them.
 Catching symptoms can help with treatment and the slowing of their cognitive decline.

 It is common for seniors to have an increase in stress.
 Some causes can be a change in lifestyle after retirement, a loss of a friend or family member, and the development of chronic illnesses.
 Stress can take a toll on the body over time, so talk with your loved ones about ways you can help them reduce it.
 A couple of ways to help reduce stress are engaging in an active lifestyle or volunteering.
 Find what works for them to help relieve some stress.

 Next Day Access wants to help seniors thrive with independent living.
 We can help by offering mobility aids and devices to help them get around much easier and become more motivated to keep up healthy habits.
 Feel free to reach out to us at any time to learn more about our products and how we can help.